 This course covers in-depth ICT professional knowledge, including professional practice responsibilities and ICT professional ethical and legal issues.
-It further develops skills in interpersonal and organisational communication, as well as an comprehensive understanding of IT governance and ICT service management that ICT students will need in their future professional practice.
-It also provides a theoretical grounding of innovation and entrepreneurship methods and provides practice in implementation of some of their underlying techniques.
+It further develops skills in interpersonal and organisational communication, as well as a comprehensive understanding of IT governance and ICT service management that ICT students will need in their future professional practice.
+It also provides a theoretical grounding of innovation and entrepreneurship methods and provides practice in the implementation of some of their underlying techniques.

 Not currently offered.

 On successful completion of the course students will be able to:

 1. Describe the ICT professional code of conduct and the roles and expectations of an ICT professional.

 2. Demonstrate skills for organisational communication within the roles that IT professionals will need in their professional practice.